Hephzibah2/LITA-PROJECT-/README.md

 LITA CAPSTONE DATASET

 ### PROJECT OVERVIEW
-This to show how well I can practice what I have been taught
+This Data Analysis is to show key insights in the Sales Performance of a company

 ### DATA SOURCES
 The Incubator hub